chetnashah/webconcepts/ios-work/ObjC.md

 ### Classes

+When you are defining your own classes, you should at a minimum inherit from `NSObject`.

+Class names must be unique across the whole app, even across included libraries and frameworks.

-1. In Objective-C, class is defined in two sections named @interface and @implementation
+1. In Objective-C, class is defined in two sections named `@interface` and `@implementation`
 2. Classes hides the implementation of an object
 3. Almost everything is in the form of objects
 4. Objects contains instance variables